-The original meaning of the word discipline comes from the Latin disciplina, meaning “teaching, learning” and is related to the word disciple.
-As parents then we are teachers — teachers who are still learning ourselves.
+The original meaning of the word discipline comes from the Latin “disciplina,” meaning “teaching, learning” and is related to the word disciple.
+To discipline is to teach — that is our role as parents, even as we are still learning ourselves.

-Growth Mindset and Empowerment
+Growth Mindset and Empowerment For Toddlers

 Children live in the here and now and young children, in particular, think in a “fixed” mindset meaning that they don’t naturally assume things can or will change.

 If they do remember next time they might even point it out to you “I remembered Mama!
 I used my words!” with their eyes shining with pride.
 And you’ll respond with a “Yes, you did remember!
 You used your words!” just as excited as they are.

 When they do that you’ll know it happened — they were empowered to change their behavior from within.
 The shift to the positive worked, along with learning opportunities (without mistakes they wouldn’t learn) and brain maturity.

 And it’s okay if they don’t remember.
 The phrase still works because sometimes they will remember — and there is always the next time.
 This helps shift the focus from the times they’ve made a mistake (which really is brain immaturity and learning opportunities) and to focus on the times they do remember.

 1. Get advice from Dr. Ashley Soderlund sent right to your inbox. ❤︎